bmaunde/guidelines/erp-magento-integration-guide.md

     }

 #### Statements
 This is useful for statement downloads.
+The response should return a base 64 encoded PDF content

 ##### Object Name
 The object name is **STATEMENT**